relaybox/relaybox-client-js/README.md

 ## Publishing an Event

-To publish an event, provide an event name and some data to transmit.
+To publish an event, provide an event name and data to transmit.
 Since we're already subscribed, let's publish a "message" event...

 ```typescript
 const response = await myFirstRoom.publish('message', { hello: 'universe' });